-Safdarjung Tomb Delhi Tour Guide: Timings, History & Nearest Metro
+Safdarjung Tomb Delhi Tour Guide: The Fascinating History

 The story of Safdarjung begins far from Delhi, in Persian lands, where Abul Mansur Mirza Muhammad Muqim Ali Khan, later known as Safdarjung, was born in 1708.
 A descendant of the Kara Koyunlu dynasty, he migrated to India in 1722, gradually rising to prominence under the Mughal Empire.
 By 1748, Safdarjung had become the Wazir ul-Mamalik-i-Hindustan (Prime Minister of India) under Emperor Ahmad Shah Bahadur.
 His political journey was marked by power, influence, and, eventually, exile – all of which shaped his legacy.